International Practical Shooting Confederation: Handgun

-In the Revolver division double action revolvers in caliber 9x19 mm or larger of any capacity can be used.
+In the Revolver division double action revolvers in caliber 9×19mm or larger of any capacity can be used.
 Muzzle brakes or optical sights are not permitted.
-Competitors may declare major with a 9 mm (.355") bullet loaded to a power factor of 170, but a maximum of 6 rounds can be fired before a reload is required.
+Competitors may declare major with a 9mm (.355") bullet loaded to a power factor of 170, but a maximum of 6 rounds can be fired before a reload is required.
 From 2017, there is no limit on the number of rounds fired before a reload is required, but revolvers with a capacity of 7 rounds or more will automatically be scored as Minor power factor.
 It is common to use moon clips for faster reloads.
 The Revolver division was introduced at the General Assembly after the 1999 Handgun World Shoot in Cebu, Philippines, and was a recognized division starting in 2000, initially under the name "Revolver Standard" before it was renamed to "Revolver" around 2009.